Common Questions

 A rehabilitation agreement may entitle you to have the default status reported by the guarantor or the Department of Education removed from your credit report.

-Rehabilitation does not remove accurate delinquency information reported by the lender or servicer prior to default.
+Rehabilitation does not remove accurate delinquency information reported by the lender or servicer prior to the loan defaulting.